makinacorpus/makina-states/doc/usage_general/install.rst

 Briefing
 ----------

-For now, use Ubuntu >= 14.04.
+**For now, use Ubuntu >= 14.04.**.
+Makina-States can be ported to any linux based OS, but we here use ubuntu server and this is the only supported system for now.
+It can be used in any flavor, lxc, docker, baremetal, kvm, etc.

 To install our base salt installation, you have to choose between 3 main mode of operations:

-The regular modes via boot-salt.sh:
+The :ref:`regular modes <project_regular_modes>` light mode via boot-salt.sh:

     - The regular preset modes manages the system configuration from end to end, from the system, to makina-states, including the saltstack/salt installation itself.
-    - The special "scratch" mode manages only the saltstack + makina-states configuration by default, and it's up to you to apply any other state
+    - The special ``scratch`` mode manages only the saltstack + makina-states configuration by default, and it's up to you to apply any other state

-The light mode via install_makina_states.sh:
+The :ref:`light mode <project_light_mode>` light mode via install_makina_states.sh:

     - The "light" mode goal is to use makina-states where salt is already installed and where it's install has not to have to be done via